 - 5 Bourbon County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 3 health care professionals from Bourbon County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.
+- 5 enrollments in KU Medical Center continuing education courses and conferences by Barton County health care professionals in Fiscal Year 2014.

 Researching to Improve Health

 - Students at Fort Scott Community College received alcohol and substance abuse counseling through telemedicine, a technology that connects students and providers when distance separates them.
 These services were provided by KU Medical Center and Central Kansas Foundation with funding by the Substance Abuse and Mental Health Services Administration.

 - Bourbon County is one of nine Kansas counties participating in a research study investigating the prevalence of developmental disabilities in rural children with epilepsy.
 The study is led by Suzanne Hawley, PhD, MPH.

 - Bourbon County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.